AdamSobieski/Narratology/Content/Concepts.md

 );
 ```

+Note that positive and negative examples need not only be images.
+These could be builtin datatypes, file resources, text or multimedia documents, objects (e.g., JSON), knowledge graphs, concepts, sets of concepts, and more &ndash; anything from which a concept could be inferred from examples.

 Concept retrieval processes could be [session-based](https://en.wikipedia.org/wiki/Session_(computer_science)), incremental and conversational, adhering to a protocol.
 In addition to accepting and potentially generating [chat histories](https://learn.microsoft.com/en-us/semantic-kernel/concepts/ai-services/chat-completion/chat-history?pivots=programming-language-csharp) during these processes, e.g., per candidate concept, concept-retrieval requests could provide additional context cues (e.g., state vectors) to artificial-intelligence systems.

 Considered formats suitable for storing and transmitting concept-retrieval requests and resultant concept definitions between systems include [MIME](https://en.wikipedia.org/wiki/MIME), [XHTML](https://en.wikipedia.org/wiki/XHTML), and combinations of these, e.g., [MHTML](https://en.wikipedia.org/wiki/MHTML) (see also: [RFC 2392](https://www.rfc-editor.org/rfc/rfc2392)).
 Structured concept-definition documents might include sections of hypertext, multimedia, mathematics, structured knowledge, and, perhaps, JavaScript, while referring to stylesheets for presentation.